tahazayed/BotConnectorSkypeForBusiness/README.md

-# BotConnector Skype For Business
+# Skype for business as channel for BotConnector
 ============================

 ## Overview ##

-using Lync SDK and botconnector SDK I builف Skype for business connector
+using Lync SDK and botconnector SDK I built Skype for business channel for BotConnector

 ## steps: ##
  - Create your own Bot connector Web API